Jolaoyin/DSA_Documentation/README.md

   2. Data Munching
 - SQL Server (for querying and analysis)
 - Power BI (for creating a report)

+  ### Data Cleaning and Preparation

+  in the initial phase of the Data cleaning and preparation, we perform the following  action;
+  1. Data loading and inspection
+  2. Handling missing variables

+     ### Data Analysis
+     This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis.

+     ```

 - Ms Power Point(for presentation)